- Search The Registry

 *Jesse Shipp was born on this date in 1864.
 He was a Black actor, playwright, and theatrical director.

-He was intimately involved with the Harlem Productions Company in 1925 and 1926 a group first organized to produce the musical farce Lucky Sambo.
+He was intimately involved with the Harlem Productions Company in 1925 and 1926, a group first organized to produce the musical farce Lucky Sambo.
 Debuting June 6, 1925, nine performances were staged on Broadway at the Colonial Theatre, with Shipp as stage manager.
 Jesse A. Shipp, Sr. died in June 1934.
-He is best remembered as a pioneer Black writer of musical theater in the United States, and as the author of the book upon which the landmark play In Dahomey was based.
+He is best remembered as a pioneer Black writer of musical theater in the United States and as the author of the book upon which the landmark play In Dahomey was based.
 Shipp played an influential role in expanding Black theater beyond its minstrel show origins and is recalled as perhaps the first African American director of a Broadway performance.
-His son, Jesse A. Shipp, Jr., followed his father's footsteps into the world of show business as the founder of the Shipp Association, a dramatic booking agency based in Harlem, New York.
+His son, Jesse A. Shipp, Jr., followed his father's footsteps into show business as the founder of the Shipp Association, a dramatic booking agency based in Harlem, New York.